Meetings open to the public

 All members of the public are welcome to attend meetings of Council.
-This includes Council meetings, Committees, Sub-Committee meetings and Informal Gatherings.
+This includes Council meetings, Committees, Sub-Committee meetings and CEO Briefing/Workshop Sessions.
 Information about each of the meetings of Council is included below and more detailed information about Council Committees is available here.

 - View the weekly formal Council meeting notice which details the final arrangements for formal meetings that will be held in the coming week

-- View the Informal Gatherings Notification which details arrangements for Informal Gatherings that will be held in the coming month
+- View the CEO Briefing/Workshop Sessions Notification which details arrangements for CEO Briefing/Workshop Sessions that will be held in the coming month

-- View the 2021 formal meeting schedule a yearly schedule of when meetings are proposed to take place (please note this is subject to change)
+- View the 2023 Formal Meeting Schedule - a yearly schedule of when meetings are proposed to take place (please note this is subject to change)

 Occasionally, exceptional circumstances make it necessary for the Council or a Committee to discuss a matter in confidence.
 Matters that may be discussed in confidence are limited to those listed in section 90 (3) of the Local Government Act 1999 and for example include matters that concern personal affairs or legal issues or have commercial implications.
 The meeting agenda will identify those items where it may be necessary to close the meeting to the public and discuss and consider them in confidence.